-- 1. A Program Acknowledgement Form (found on our websites at https://hr.ventura.org/benefits/transportation-benefit-reimbursement-program and http://myvcweb/index.php/hr/benefits/optional-benefits) and, - 2.
-A Payroll Deduction Authorization / Cancellation Card (PAOF-837); this can be obtained from your department's HR Representative or contact CEO/HR-Benefits (805) 654-2570 to request the card.
+- 1. A Program Acknowledgement Form, email FSA.Account@ventura.org or Benefits.ServiceRep@ventura.org for a form and, - 2.
+A Payroll Deduction Authorization / Cancellation Card (PAOF-837); this can be obtained from your department's HR Representative or email FSA.Account@ventura.org or Benefits.ServiceRep@ventura.org to request the card.
+This card must have a wet signature.

-Once both are completed, submit them to County Benefits to be processed.
+Once both are completed, submit them to County Benefits at Brown Mail #1970-FSA, to be processed.